This Step looks at how you can prepare for interviews to maximise your chances of success.

 - Book a mock interview with one of our career advisers - check whether the employability service has any further information on the firm or chambers.

-General tips for interview success
+General tips for a legal job interview success

 - Speak clearly and slowly (if you are nervous, you are likely to speed up).